Natfan/work/btec/14/1/writeup.md

 * integration with a wide variety of tools,
 * intuitive command syntax for easy access.

 The main command to access this within most distributions of Linux is `vim`.
 Please note that this may not be installed by default, and I would personally recommend "NeoVim", a community centered build of the program with easier documentation, a better API, asynchronous events, cleaner code and a better community.
-If you do not have access to the Internet and cannot get vim installed, it's predecessor `vi` is available by default on most Linux systems.
+If you do not have access to the Internet and cannot get Vim installed, it's predecessor `vi` is available by default on most Linux systems.

 This is event driven as it needs to accept keys that are inputted and translate them into either commands, such as saving; loading; generating new files or switching modes, or outputting text into the current buffer.
 It also needs to be able to autosave, and this will be run on a clock which is started when the user does not press any keys for a few seconds.